Trump beats Nikki Haley, Joe Biden wins amid protest votes in Michigan primaries

 Trump has now won six presidential contests for the GOP nomination.
 His remaining major challenger – former U.N.
 Ambassador Nikki Haley – has not won a single contest so far.

-As of Tuesday night, Trump was beating Haley by more than 30 percentage points.
+As of Tuesday night, Trump was beating Haley by more than 30 percentage points and has been allocated 9 delegates, per the AP.

+He called in to a Michigan GOP watch party after the race was called and thanked supporters in the state.
+Trump said he was "so proud of the results" in Michigan.

 Haley has vowed to stay in the race until at least Super Tuesday on March 5.